 - EDT 635 - Instructional Systems Design (3 credits)

-- Candidates for the M.Ed. degree who do not have a teaching certificate must take a three-credit elective.
+Take elective (candidates for the M.Ed. degree who do not have a teaching certificate) (3 credits)

 Students must apply in advance for each practicum course.
 Advisor approval is required.
 Application deadlines (practicum): February 15 for spring/summer, May 15 for fall, September 15 for winter semester.

-Students should meet with their advisor midway through their program to decide on a Capstone and discuss plans for completion.
-Subject to department approval, Capstone courses may be taken in variable amounts from one to three credits (EDT 693) or one to six credits (EDT 695) and require continuous enrollment each semester until completed.
+Students should meet with their advisor midway through their program to decide on a capstone and discuss plans for completion.
+Subject to department approval, capstone courses may be taken in variable amounts from one to three credits (693) or one to six credits (695) and require continuous enrollment each semester until completed.

 Application deadlines (thesis/project): February 15 for spring/summer, May 15 for fall, September 15 for winter semester.